ppy/osu-wiki/wiki/Mapping_Techniques/Formations/en.md

 Nominator: [m980](https://osu.ppy.sh/users/3288)

 **Blanket combos** are made up of a slider or a hit circle (as the base) with a slider that surrounds that object.
-Spacing between these two objects are very important as they are not allowed to overlay each other!
+Spacing between these two objects is very important as they are not allowed to overlay each other!

 ### Divebomb Combos